DaintyJet/VChat_ASLR_Intro/README.md

 ### Weaknesses
 As DLLs are shared between processes, and the DLL's code will be patched when it is loaded in memory; the DLL will have the same base address for all processes that are using it.
 This is because if a DLL were to have its base address randomized each time it is loaded by a process and has its contents patched to reflect the new base address, then all the processes that previously loaded the DLL would no longer have the correct addresses mapped into their memory spaces.
 This means if you discover the base address of the DLL in one process, you know the base address of the DLL for all processes using it on the system [7].
 This is why tools that locate where DLLs or functions are located like [arwin](https://github.com/xinwenfu/arwin) work with ASLR enabled processes.

 If a process restarts quickly enough, then it may re-use the same base address where it was previously loaded in memory [7].
-This means ASLR may not be re-applied between executions of the process limiting the difficulty attackers wll face in exploiting the program.
+This means ASLR may not be re-applied between executions of the process limiting the difficulty attackers will face in exploiting the program.

 If a process is a 32-bit EXE, its entropy is extremely limited.
 If you are using a 32-bit DLL, then the possible locations it can be loaded at (entropy) is also limited, but not to the same degree [7][8].

 The `.text` and `.data` sections are relocated as units since the code is not position-independent and requires relative offsets.
-Then attackers may use the fact the relative offsets between functions, or between data is consistent between non-ASLR and ASLR enabled processes of the executable.
+Attackers may use the fact that the relative offsets between functions or between data are consistent between non-ASLR and ASLR enabled processes of the executable.
+For example, as shown in the [VChat_Brute_Force](https://github.com/DaintyJet/VChat_Brute_Force) writeup, an attacker can use the relative offsets to successfully perform a brute force attack.

 Although it may be seen as a problem, as shown in [14], Microsoft has announced in [10] that the following is intended behavior; however, it still induces some vulnerabilities if you are not aware of the following.
 In Windows 10, if you enabled forced ASLR, then [Bottom-Up ASLR](#methods-of-enhancing-aslr) is not enabled for processes not linked with the `/DYNAMICBASE` flag, unlike in previous Windows versions.
 This is because in previous versions, enabling forced ASLR would treat all programs as though they were linked with the `/DYNAMICBASE` flag, now this is no longer the case [10].